This page is for couples booked to have their big day at Cott Farm. If something’s not covered below, please do get in touch!

 - One visit shortly after you have booked with us is perfect for you to re-visualise the space, make plans and ask any questions.
 This often includes bringing parents and/or friends to show them the space.

-- The other visit is normally around one month before your wedding day so that we can finalise your plans with you.
+- The other visit is normally around six weeks before your wedding day so that we can finalise your plans with you.

 - If you would like to arrange additional visits for you, your family/friends or your suppliers, we will always try to accommodate you but there may be a small additional charge for this.
 Please remember visits to the farm are by appointment only.